- This event has passed.

 The Get Fresh Upper Arlington Farmers Market is scheduled to operate every Wednesday from 4-7 pm from May 20-September 30, rain or shine, at the Tremont Pool parking lot adjacent to Northam Park.

 Farmers markets are labeled as “Essential Businesses and Operations” by Governor DeWine’s COVID-19 Stay Safe Ohio Order, and are permitted to open with “…proactive measures to ensure compliance with Social Distancing Requirements.”
 In response, this year’s Farmers Market will operate differently than in previous years, by implementing logistical adjustments to ensure the health and safety of its staff, vendors and the community at large.
-These operational adjustments go into effect as the season begins and are currently in place through July 31.
+These operational adjustments go into effect as the season begins.
 This includes:

 Guidelines for Customers